jxWho/OS-hw2/README.txt

 (b) LKD book
-1. typeof is a GNU C extension rather than standard C stuff, which refers tho the type of an expression.
+1. typeof is a GNU C extension rather than standard C stuff, which refers to the type of an expression.

 2. offsetof is a macro in ANSI C library.
 For offestof(type, member),it returns the offset of the field `member` from the